Step 1: Before choosing your modules

 This includes the main topics and a link to the module specification.

 The level of study

-- Level 4 modules are offered at Stage 1, the first year of the undergraduate degree.
+- Level 4 modules are the first year of the undergraduate degree (Stage 1).
 These modules are often a good way to explore a new area of study.

 - Level 5 modules are at a higher level than certificate modules and are usually offered at Stages 2 and 3.